-Amendment 15/EA (2015), if implemented, would redefine stock status criteria for the three penaeid species of shrimp, including species-specific MSY values and overfished/overfishing thresholds.
-The general framework procedure would also be updated.
+Amendment 15/EA (2015) redefined stock status criteria for the three penaeid species of shrimp, including species-specific MSY values and overfished/overfishing thresholds.
+The general framework procedure was updated.

 Amendment 16/SEIS (2015) eliminated duplicative AMs and the quota for royal red shrimp.
 The ACL was set equal to the acceptable biological catch and a post-season AM was established.